edriang/react-connect-context-hooks/README.md

 ## How?
 (Example)

-* **Note:** In this section, we will review the basic functionality provided by the library.
+> *In this section, we will review the basic functionality provided by the library.
 The snippets are based on the example application located in `examples/counter`.
 For a more complete/advanced use-case take a look at `examples/todomvc`.*

 Let's go through this example by explaining what is happening on the different files: